How to Turn Your Existing Content Into a Podcast [Video]

-Such numbers make it clear enough that podcasts are a critical new tool in capturing valuable audience attention.
+Such numbers make it clear enough that podcasts are a critical new tool in capturing valuable audience attention and should be on a marketer's editorial calendar.
 Still, the question remains for many businesses: How do I create one?

 Luckily, if you've already marketed to your customers in any way, you're likely sitting on mounds of podcast material.
 Much of what you've spoken about in your email newsletters and blog posts or recorded in videos and elsewhere can be expanded, edited, and repackaged for podcasts, poised and ready to be heard by a wider audience.

 Have you ever recorded a tutorial?
 Hosted a discussion by a panel of experts?
 Conducted an interview?
 Regarding time and labor, the easiest way to create a podcast is to turn your existing video content into podcast episodes.
 You'll want to make sure the audio quality is adequate, of course.
 You may also feel compelled to record a brief introduction to the episode, explaining when the video was recorded, what the listener can expect to hear, and what you find interesting about it.

 You can record your introduction with your laptop, phone, or another device.
 But, if you’d like to invest in the quality of your podcast, recommended microphones run from $48, for the cheapest option, to $192 for the highest-quality sound recorders.